by Ellen Mintz

 attacked, it is no longer bleeding as most of the blood is lost underwater.

-“What we are dealing with here is a perfect engine, an eating machine.
-It's really a miracle of evolution.
-All this machine does is swim and eat and make little sharks, and that's all.” –Hooper
+this machine does is swim and eat and make little sharks, and that's all.” –Hooper

 As juveniles, great white sharks